 - Company information

 - A “Map” tab displaying a google map of the company’s address

-After searching for a job, you’ll see a list of search results that match the criteria you entered.
-From here, you can continue to filter for more specific results.
-You can also add jobs to your shortlist, or specify those you’re not interested in.
+While searching for jobs, you’ll see a list of search results that match the criteria you entered.
+From here, you can continue to filter for more specific results or add jobs to your shortlist.

 Building your shortlist